+T т.
 PHONICS 1 of 2 PP children to pass the phonics test in 2019.
 Non- PP child to pass the test.
 One Year 2 pupil (not PP) to pass the Year 2 Phonics Re-check.
-Staff lead = Class 1 teachers 2.
-3. Intensive Read Write Inc daily phonics support for this group from the class 1 teacher and TA.
+Staff lead = Class 1 teachers Intensive Read Write Inc daily phonics support for this group from the class 1 teacher and TA.
 Literacy TA delivers literacy intervention every afternoon to PP children in Year 1 and Reception.
 Fine tune support by considering what the barriers to learning are for these children.
 Involve parents in helping learn tricky words.
 Parents invited to join a phonics lesson and attend a follow up workshop, so they feel confident to help their children with their phonics homework.
 Also provided with free resources they can use at home.
 Variable phonics results.
 Regular tests and close monitoring of progress.
-December 2018 MATHS Progress All PP children to make expected progress or better.
+April 2019 One of the two Year 1 PP children is on track to pass.
+The school will continue to provide additional phonics support for the other child and guidance for parents to boost his chances of passing the phonics test.
+One of the two Year 2 pupils is on target to pass the phonics re-check test; the other pupil will be disapplied from both the phonics and KS1 SAT's, as advised by the educational psychologist.
+MATHS Progress All PP children to make expected progress or better.
 Attainment End of KS1 33% (1 of 3) to achieve the expected standard.
 End of KS2 100% - 2 of 2 (very aspirational target).
-Staff lead = HT & Maths Leader 2.
-3. 4.
-5. 6.
-7. 8.
-Continue to use White Rose maths scheme/ resources and maths progress ladders for each skill set.
+Staff lead = HT & Maths Leader Continue to use White Rose maths scheme/ resources and maths progress ladders for each skill set.
 Continue to use Maths minion homework buddy and journal to help children learn effectively at home.
 Visits to other schools for staff to observe outstanding maths teaching and learning.
 Maths workshop for parents in October.
 Personalised support/SAT's coaching.
 Terms 2/3 Claire Williams (LA lead) to visit to QA maths teaching and provide INSET for staff to improve subject knowledge.
 Introduce Times Tables Rock Stars for Years 1 -6.
 Introduce success criteria for each lesson and adapt making policy; staff highlight what has been achieved.
 Ensure all class 2 pupils have next steps marking comments which stretch/challenge them to improve their learning.
 Ofsted stated that the "younger pupils did not have a secure knowledge of their number bonds and older pupils do not have immediate recall of their multiplication tables."
 Further training for teachers and TA's- in-house and via Maths Hub.
 Challenging performance management targets, learning walks and workbook scrutinies.
-December 2018 Year 2 - One of 3 pupils on track to achieve age related standards.
-Year 6 - One pupil on track to achieve age related standards.
+April 2019 Year 2 - One of 3 PP pupils is on track to achieve age related standards.
+Year 6 - One pupil is on track to achieve age related standards.